rishabh-s26/loginreact/README.md

 This is my react project .
-I made this project using React , Html , Css  It is a account management app which includes a login page , a registration page and a page where a page to view information  and edit details.
+I made this project using React , Html , Css  .
+It is a account management app which includes a login page , a registration page and a page to view information  and edit details.

 # Getting Started with Create React App